Event: “Goshen College Global Game Jam”

 Location: Goshen College Union Building, rooms 001 and 004

-Programmers, artists, musicians and writers are invited to participate in the 2016 Global Game Jam (GGJ) at Goshen College, the world’s largest game creation event, Jan.
-29-31.
-A record 500 locations in 84 countries will participate in this year’s event.
+Goshen College seeks programmers, artists, musicians and writers to participate in the 2015 Global Game Jam (GGJ), the world’s largest game creation event, Jan.
+23-25.

 The goal of the Global Game Jam is to come together and make a video game or non-digital game, such as a board game or card game.
 Participants rapidly prototype game designs and work within the 48-hour timeframe to fully realize their concept.
 The brief time span is meant to help encourage creative thinking to result in small but innovative and experimental games.

-Participants work in conjunction with developers in other locations, rallying around a central theme, which is announced at the start of the GGJ.
+Participants work concurrently with developers around the globe, rallying around a central theme, which is announced at the start of the GGJ.
 The goal is to generate experimental prototypes that teams can continue to work on after the jam.
 Many games developed in previous Global Game Jams have become fully realized games.